rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 As a species, this is phenomenal.

 Thinking becomes the predominant mode of our mental activity as adults.
-We invest a lot of time accumulating all this knowledge, to a point that our minds are always thinking.
+We've have invested so much time accumulating this knowledge that our minds become addicted.
+Like sugar, we are always thinking.

 We think so much that creates a dark side, a repetitive cycle, a forever telling a story in our heads.
 Have we ever stop to ask how much are we thinking or how 'expensive' that could be?

 Thinking is brutally expensive.
 So costly that it does not accept simultaneous action: we cannot think 2 stories *at the exactly same time* in our heads.

-Sure, we can tell and hold 2 or more stories in our heads but we will be switching from one to the other.
-Try these 2 phrases:
+Sure, we can hold 2 or more stories in our heads but we will be switching from one to the other to keep them alive.
+Just try these 2 phrases:

-I am super-man.
+"I am super-man"
-Your nose is huge.
+"Your nose is huge"

 Can we say both phrases in our mind at exactly same time ?